abepeterkin/studio-weather-app-with-icons/README.md

+## Studio Weather App (with icons)

+A demo of a weather app using React and React Router.

+The home page displays a fake five-day forecast.
+Clicking on one of the days will navigate to a page with an hourly forecast for that day (example: /monday).

+Uses weather icons by Erik Flowers (http://erikflowers.github.io/weather-icons).

+### Project Structure:

+All changes were made in the src folder after running create-react-app.

+src/components contains most of the components.

+src/styles contains the CSS files for the components.

+src/font contains the weather icons webfont.

+## Create React App README

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>